topo-gps/topo-gps-manual/en/miscellaneous/new_device.rst

 Sometimes it can happen that you used a country specific Topo GPS app, like Topo GPS Netherlands or Topo GPS Sweden.
 That Topo GPS app has a different icon from the universal Topo GPS app.
 If you used a country specific Topo GPS app before, you need to install this country spefici app, otherwise you cannot retrieve your earlier purchase.
 Go to the Google Play store and search for 'Topo GPS Netherlands/Sweden etc.'.
 If you have installed the univeral app already, you could also go to Menu > Maps > More maps > More > Restore earlier purchases.

+If you have changed your Google Play account you cannot retrieve the earlier purchases.
+It is not possible to transfer purchase from one Google Play account to another.
+If you need to change an e-mail adress connected to an account, make sure that you only change the e-mail address of that account, and not create a new Google Play account.

 Android -> Apple
 ----------------